 Fermentation is one of the oldest and safest methods of processing and preserving foods known to humanity.
 And although it seems a little intimidating, it is pretty simple to start.
 This particular way of fermenting cabbage is the easiest and safest place to experiment with fermentation.
 It is much cheaper than buying it, especially since it is not always easy to find the right kind in shops.
-If you were thinking of starting playing with fermentation, start with this homemade sauerkraut recipe.
+If you were thinking of starting playing with fermentation, start with this homemade red cabbage sauerkraut recipe.
 There is almost no way to fail at this if you follow the steps.

 Through the fermentation process, the food is transformed nutritionally.
 The fermented vegetables will be predigested by bacteria, the toxins will be removed, the mineral availability will be improved, and it will provide the unique micronutrients that are byproducts of the fermentation process.
 So, the live bacterial cultures will be available only in non-heated fermented foods (raw).
 That’s why sourdough will never have the benefits of raw sauerkraut.
 The live bacteria stimulate our immune function and have the ability to enhance overall health.

 No water, homemade red cabbage sauerkraut, the best way to start exploring fermentation

 What is interesting about this specific method here is that you don’t need water.
 For fermentation with water, you will need water without chlorine.
 The best is spring water.
 Chlorine is used in tap water to kill bacteria, so not helpful when you want to cultivate bacteria through fermentation.

 For a one-quart size mason jar (36oz or 1L), you will need about two pounds of vegetables (I used one head of red cabbage and two carrots) and 1.5% salt (about two teaspoons).
 You have to use non-iodized salt.
 I did add spices to mine, but they are optional.